 LinkedIn — the social connecting site for the working world, where you can find almost everyone you’ll work with in your career — is a powerful tool for college students.

 Second, LinkedIn connects you with potential employers and colleagues.
-While there are millions of job postings online, 80% of job openings are never advertised.
+While there are millions of job postings online, 80 percent of job openings are never advertised.
 This means that most jobs are filled in with people that recruiters already know.
 Does this sound unfair?
 But it really isn’t.
 It’s part of human instinct to trust someone you know over a stranger, making networking that much more important.

 So, you can see why opening a LinkedIn account is a critical first step for every college student looking for a job.
 Let’s dive into different LinkedIn features and resources to help you maximize your opportunities.